 - BOM level – the BOM level specifies the number or ranking for each part to help identify all the elements of the BOM, whether single or multi-level

-- Part number – a unique part number (SKU) is assigned to each item for easy reference and for effortless tracking of each part
+- SKU – a stock keeping unit number (SKU) is assigned to each item for easy reference and for effortless tracking of each part

 - Part name – the unique name of each item combined with a specific part number helps to identify the item easily and effectively